Dashboard Pack - SolarWinds Orion: Nodes and their health status

 Type Basic auth Name

-Enter the URL and credentials for your SolarWinds environment.How to create a Web API provider
+Enter the credentials for your SolarWinds environment.How to create a Web API provider

 In Dashboard Server navigate to the right-hand menu ☰ > system > Integrations